rodw/rodw.github.com/_snippets/snippets.md

 to create a single-file backup of the entire repository.

-Note that the bundle file is functional Git repository:
+Note that the bundle file is a functional Git repository:

 {% highlight console %}
 $ git clone PATH_TO_BUNDLE.git MY_PROJECT